Beau Lotto: Books

-Public Art Installations
+Public art installations

 Beau (with Mark Lythgoe and Mark Miodownick) were the first scientists to exhibit at the Hayward Gallery on the South Bank in London when they were asked to take part in the Dan Flavin Retrospective.
 His illusions, created with Dale Purves, have been exhibited in 30 science museums around the world, and published in multiple books on illusions.
 His work has been included in arts events at the Serpentine Gallery in London, the Queen Elizabeth Hall, as well as a solo show at the Wellcome Trust Collection.
 He currently has a live public art installation at ‘Silicon Roundabout’ on Old Street in London called Ommatidium commissioned by Transport for London.